Twitter hit by major bug that stops people leaving to other sites

 Clicking on links on Twitter does not immediately take users to the URL that they have clicked on.
 Instead, they are first routed through Twitter’s servers, which then takes them to the link, so an outage at Twitter can break all outbound traffic from the site.

 Twitter is yet to comment on the incident and has largely dissolved its PR team since new owner Elon Musk took over the company.
-Mr Musk has not tweeted about the problem, with his most recent post being a reply to an article about transgender athletes that his users are unable to read.
+Mr Musk did not immediately tweet about the problem – instead replying to a number of other users.

+Some of those tweets to which Mr Musk replied included links.
+It is unclear whether he too was affected by the issue.

 Join our commenting forum